-As a freelance writer, I know that one of the biggest challenges in building your work-from-home career is self promotion.
-It just doesn’t come naturally for every lady.
-Personally I’m not a big fan of telling the world how ‘good’ I am, but in the case of self promotion – you are your only cheerleader and self promotion can most definitely make the difference between winning and losing the game.
+As a freelance writer, I know that one of the biggest challenges in building your work-from-home business is self-promotion.
+It doesn’t come naturally for everyone.
+Personally, I’m not a big fan of telling the world how good I am, but, in the case of self-promotion – you are your only cheerleader, and self-promotion can most definitely make the difference between winning and losing the game.

-So let’s take a look at some of the ways in which you can set yourself apart to assure maximum exposure and some great jobs and clients coming your way …
+So let’s take a look at some of the ways in which you can set yourself apart to assure maximum exposure, great jobs, and clients coming your way.

-Self promotion really is about the ‘self’.
-Having a profile pictures of some puppies or your children might not showcase you as someone who is focused on building their career.
+Self-promotion really is about the ‘self’.
+Having a profile picture of some puppies or your children might not showcase you as someone who is focused on providing excellent services.

 Having a professional profile picture is ideal, but not explaining what your profession is about might cause you to lose some prospective clients and followers.
 In order for you to promote yourself online, you have to make use of industry-specific keywords in your profiles.

-Not only will this give your audience a clear indication of who you are and what you are good at, but it will allow you to ranking higher on the search engines as well.
-Understanding basic Search Engine Optimization can really boost your online visibility.
+Not only will this give your audience a clear indication of who you are and what you are good at, but it will allow you to rank higher on the search engines as well.
+Understanding basic Search Engine Optimization (SEO) can really boost your online visibility.

 Even though we’ve entered a phase where online communication seems to be the order of the day, people still want to connect with people.
 Don’t sound too robotic on your blog or social media channels.
 This is your chance to reveal your personality, quirks and all.
 People would rather do business with a human than a robot.

 One of the most important factors in establishing your online presence; is educating those around you.
-People want to see your personality but in business it’s also about what you can ‘give’ them.
-Share content, news and articles that is relevant to your business.
-As a freelancer I would share my latest published articles and hopefully create some discussion on the topic.
+People want to see your personality, but in business, it’s also about what you can ‘give’ them.
+Share content, news, and articles that are relevant to your business.
+As a freelancer, I would share my latest published articles and hopefully create some discussion on the topic.
 Not only are you then promoting yourself, but the platform on which your work is published as well.

 You don’t always have to post content to show that you are the ‘real deal’.
 The best way to share your expertise is in answering other people’s questions.
-This works particularly well on platforms such as Facebook, Twitter and LinkedIn.
-Being open to give and not only receive will set you apart from the greedy online vultures out there.
+This works particularly well on platforms such as Facebook, Twitter, and LinkedIn.
+Being open to giving and not only receiving will set you apart from the greedy online vultures out there.

 If you really want to set your online profile apart from your freelance competitors, make sure that you have great design features.
-This could relate to your freelance business logo, your website design, business cards or just general look and feel of your online presentation.
-Great design is something that inevitable attracts people, even if they’re not aware of exactly why.
-The first step in self-promotion is attracting the client (great design is the bait) and through your portfolio and professional representation you might just get that hook.
+This could relate to your freelance business logo, your website design, business cards or just the general look and feel of your online presence.
+Great design is something that inevitably attracts people, even if they’re not aware of exactly why.
+The first step in self-promotion is attracting the client (great design is the bait) and through your portfolio and professional representation, you might just get that hook.